Food & Drink

 Few landmarks can claim as much screen time as the Empire State Building, famed for its spire-clinging ape in King Kong (1933, 2005), as well as for the countless romantic encounters on its observation decks.
 One of its most famous scenes is Meg Ryan and Tom Hanks' after-hours encounter in Sleepless in Seattle (1993).
 The sequence – which uses the real lobby but a studio-replica deck – is a tribute of sorts to An Affair to Remember (1957), which sees Cary Grant and Deborah Kerr make a pact to meet and (hopefully) seal their love atop the skyscraper.

-Across Central Park – whose own countless scenes include Barbra Streisand and Robert Redford rowing on its lake in clutch-a-Kleenex The Way We Were (1973) – stands the Dakota Building, used in the classic thriller Rosemary's Baby (1968).
-The Upper West Side is also home to Tom’s Restaurant, the facade of which was used regularly in Seinfeld.
+Across Central Park – whose own countless scenes include Barbra Streisand and Robert Redford rowing on its lake in clutch-a-Kleenex The Way We Were (1973) – stands the Dakota Building, used in the classic thriller Rosemary's Baby (1968) and once the home of Judy Garland.
+The Upper West Side is also where you'll find Tom’s Restaurant, the facade of which was used regularly in Seinfeld.
 Another neighborhood star is the elegant Lincoln Center, where Natalie Portman slowly loses her mind in the psychological thriller Black Swan (2010), and where love-struck Brooklynites Cher and Nicolas Cage meet for a date in Moonstruck (1987).
-The Center sits on what had previously been a run-down district of tenements, captured in Oscar-winning gangland musical West Side Story (1961).
+The Center sits on what had previously been a rundown district of tenements, captured in Oscar-winning gangland musical West Side Story (1961).